Nick-Doucette/NickDoucette_Portfolio/README.md

 -It is divided into subfolders named for the language the code is written in.

--All the code examples start with a description of what the code is trying to accomplish.
+-All the code examples start with a description of what it is trying to accomplish.